Whimonk/TarP/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
    +            TarP v1.0     Target Gene Prediction software            +
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-(c) 2023 State Key Laboratory of Resource Insects, Southwest University , Chongqing 400715, China
+(c) 2023 State Key Laboratory of Resource Insects, Southwest University, Chongqing 400715, China

 Authors: Fan Ting, MicroRNA research group

 Software written by: Fan Ting
-Distributed for anyone to use under the GNU Public License (GPL), See the files 'COPYING' and 'LICENSE' for details
+Distributed for anyone to use under the GNU Public License (GPL),See the files 'COPYING' and 'LICENSE' for details

 If you use this software please cite:
 The literature of TarP

 TarP comes with ABSOLUTELY NO WARRANTY;
 This is free software, and you are welcome to redistribute it under certain conditions;

 TarP is an effective target prediction software which aims to predict target gene and acquire a target site binding map.

 USAGE:	('#' is a command indicator, and some systems use '$'.)